 What are the charges imposed by Property Partner?

-When purchasing shares in any property on the Property Partner platform, a 2% fee applies.
+When purchasing shares in any property on the Property Partner platform, a 2% fee remains payable.
 In addition, stamp duty of 0.5% is payable to HMRC (automatically collected).

-An additional sourcing fee of up to 2%+VAT can also be charged for each property on the platform.
+An additional sourcing fee of 3.0%+VAT is also be charged for each property on the platform.
 These fees are clarified on each individual property page.

 How good is the investment performance reporting?